WordWallet—simplifying self-publishing

 Articles (unfiltered) wireframe

-Added two new screens, one showing the landing page for calculators and the other showing an example project that the user "subscribes" to.
+- two new screens, one showing the landing page for calculators and the other showing an example project that the user "subscribes" to

-Re-designed the tab bar for a less distracting look.
+- a re-designed tab bar for a less distracting look

 Prototype